-This is a public offering of equity security units by Lazard Ltd, which we refer to in this prospectus as the "ESU offering."
+This is a public offering of Class A common stock of Lazard Ltd, which will be the holding company for the public's common equity interests in our company.
 Unless the context otherwise requires, the terms:

-- Y "Lazard," "we," "us" and "our" refer to Lazard Ltd, a newly-formed company incorporated under the laws of Bermuda, and its subsidiaries, including Lazard Group (as defined below) and the businesses, subsidiaries, assets and liabilities that Lazard Group will retain after the completion of the transactions described in this prospectus, and - Ÿ "Lazard Group" refers to Lazard LLC, a Delaware limited liability company that is the current holding company for our businesses, which will be renamed Lazard Group LLC in connection with this offering and in which Lazard Ltd will acquire a controlling interest upon completion of this offering.
+- Ÿ "Lazard," "we," "us" and "our" refer to Lazard Ltd, a newly-formed company incorporated under the laws of Bermuda, and its subsidiaries, including Lazard Group (as defined below) and the businesses, subsidiaries, assets and liabilities that Lazard Group will retain after the completion of the transactions described in this prospectus, and - Y "Lazard Group" refers to Lazard LLC, a Delaware limited liability company that is the current holding company for our businesses, which will be renamed Lazard Group LLC in connection with this offering and in which Lazard Ltd will acquire a controlling interest upon completion of this offering.

 You should rely only on the information contained in this prospectus.
 We have not authorized anyone to provide you with different information.
+The distribution of this prospectus and sale of these securities in certain jurisdictions may be restricted by law.
+Persons in possession of this prospectus are required to inform themselves about and observe any such restrictions.
 We are not making an offer to sell these securities in any jurisdiction where the offer or sale is not permitted.
 You should assume that the information appearing in this prospectus is accurate as of the date on the front cover of this prospectus only.
 Our business, financial condition, results of operations and prospects may have changed since that date.

 This summary highlights information contained elsewhere in this prospectus.
-This summary does not contain all of the information that you should consider before investing in our % equity security units, which we refer to in this prospectus as our equity security units.
-You should read this entire prospectus carefully, especially the risks of investing in our equity security units discussed under "Risk Factors."
+This summary does not contain all of the information that you should consider before investing in our Class A common stock, which we refer to in this prospectus as our "common stock."
+You should read this entire prospectus carefully, especially the risks of investing in our common stock discussed under "Risk Factors."